250+ TOP MCQs on GCD and LCM using Recursion Multiple Choice Questions and Answers (MCQs) and Answers

 Answer: c

-Clarification: The space complexity of the above dynamic programming implementation is O(n2).
+Clarification: The space complexity of the above dynamic programming implementation of the matrix chain multiplication is O(n2).

 10. What is the output of the following code?